The Anglican Church of Kenya, Mt Kenya West Diocese

-We work with the Anglican Church of Kenya on the Imarisha Kwa Kuzingatia Haki Na Usawa project and on the Biotisho project.
+We work with the Anglican Church of Kenya on the Imarisha Kwa Kuzingatia Haki Na Usawa project.

-Training and education about violence and child protection is provided to a range of groups, including schools, community leaders, health centres and government workers.
+Training and education about violence and child protection is provided to a range of groups, including schools, community leaders, through health centres and for government workers.

 The project has also launched a program to train clergy in the roles they can play in reducing gender-based violence and protecting children.
 Community leaders who have been identified by the government are also being trained to check on the security of women as well as their social welfare needs.
 On top of that, children are being protected in terms of their vulnerability to abuse, neglect and child labour.

 Through this project, the Anglican Church of Kenya also aims to equip people with skills to provide for themselves and lift themselves out of poverty.
 It has established community gardens and is helping farmers introduce new methods to improve sustainability and productivity, particularly in a changing climate.
 Farmers are also learning about how to increase their income from farming.

 Funding: The Imarisha project is funded by grants from the Australian Government’s aid program and donations from the Australian public.